ashley-ferreira/AstroMASK/README.md

 All data used for this project is from UNIONS and so this survey has been instrumental in every aspect of this project.

 ### Built With

-So far, this project is entirely developped in Python using a mix of scripts (.py) and notebooks (.ipynb) and uses numerous python packages.

 [![Python][python]][python-url]
 [![Notebook][notebook]][notebook-url]